babylonlabs-io/simple-staking/docs/WalletIntegration.md

 }

 /**
- * Retrieve a set of UTXOs that are available to an address and are enough to
+ * Retrieve a set of UTXOs that are available to an address
- * fund a transaction with a total `amount` of Satoshis in its output.
-The UTXOs
+ * and satisfy the `amount` requirement if provided.
+Otherwise, fetch all UTXOs.
- * are chosen based on descending amount order.
+ * The UTXOs are chosen based on descending amount order.
  * @param address - The Bitcoin address in string format.
  * @param amount - The amount we expect the resulting UTXOs to satisfy.
  * @returns A promise that resolves into a list of UTXOs.
  */
 export async function getFundingUTXOs(
   address: string,
-  amount: number,
+  amount?: number,
 ): Promise<UTXO[]> {
   // Get all UTXOs for the given address